 How do I find rehearsal/concert/time/location information?

-- Every week at rehearsal, a WEEKLY BULLETIN is handed out when the student signs in.
-This is the MAIN form of communication, so please make sure you get this sheet every week from your child.
+- Every week at rehearsal, a WEEKLY BULLETIN is e-mailed out.
+This is the MAIN form of communication, so please read carefully.

-- All scheduling information is on the NEW Google Calendar on our website at dyao.org/members.
-The schedule may change from time to time, so please upload the calendar to your mobile device to access the most up-to-date information!
+- All scheduling information is on the Charms Calendar.
+The schedule may change from time to time, so please check in regularly!

 Where can I find more detailed information?

 - Most information can be found on the website at dyao.org and/or in the handbook, which is on the website under the members section.
 Please use these resources to search for information!

 Men: Black suit, white shirt, black bow tie, black socks, and polished black shoes; standard tuxedos are preferred.
 No vests, no colors.